TP2.png

 But there’s a question we’ve been bouncing back and forth lately: is minimalism actually good for the environment?
 On (recycled) paper, sure.
 But not if it means chucking out everything but the kitchen sink.
-Homes get emptier, landfill gets landfuller (yes that’s a word we just made up, pass it on).
+Homes get emptier, landfill gets landfuller (yes, that’s a word we just made up, pass it on).

-What to do with your...
+What to do with your stuff for a more minimalist lifestyle...

 Denim jeans from 2010

-Outdated console/armchair/desk
+Outdated furniture

 Outdated furniture?
 Oh the wonders a fresh paint job can do.
 Broken furniture?
 We’ve seen people flip desks into bedside tables, coffee tables into swings and armchairs into… better armchairs.
 But if you’re feeling more savvy, less scrappy, then pop it up on Facebook Marketplace.